 The One-Class SIMCA model gave good results for the healthy class in the three varieties (Table).
 However, when each trained model was validated in its corresponding diseased class, it was not able to reject samples with high specificity (Table).

 This is why, SIMCA algorithm was not adequate to solve the classification problem and PLSDA algorithm was used instead.

+PLSDA

 Brioso